 It’s easy to forget about tags once we attach them to pet collars.
 But it’s important to check regularly to make sure they are still in place.
 For example, cats can lose breakaway collars altogether – which means their tags are lost as well!

-During National Pet ID Week, make sure your pets’ tags are in good repair and can be easily read.
+Make sure your pet’s ID tags are in good repair and can be easily read.
 If they get too scratched or worn, they can become unreadable.

 Keeping tag information up to date is critical, too.
-Include your cell phone and address to make it as easy as possible to return your best friend to you.
+Include your cell phone to make it as easy as possible to return your best friend to you.

 Some states require licenses for pets.
 The information you provide for this license (breed, color, microchip number, owner contact info, etc.) can help to identify and return pets if they get lost.